thirdweb-dev/js/.github/contributing.md

 #### Testing from npm

-You can also test your changes by publishing a dev package to NPM and adding your package as you normally do in your projects.
+You can also test your changes by publishing a dev package to npm and adding your package as you normally do in your projects.

 Once you have your PR up you can add a comment with the text: `/release-pr`.
-This will trigger a GitHub action that will publish a dev version to NPM.
+This will trigger a GitHub action that will publish a dev version to npm.

 You can see the action progress in GitHub's `Actions` tab, look for the workflow: `release-pr`.